neilkale/qmia-unseen-classes/README.md

 # Membership Inference Attacks for Unseen Classes

-This repository contains the official implementation of our paper titled "Membership Inference Attacks for Unseen Classes" (https://arxiv.org/abs/2506.06488).
+This repository contains the official implementation of our paper titled "Membership Inference Attacks for Unseen Classes".

 ## Setup